-In the summer, allow the morning to go slow and relaxing rather than try to rush unless you have something you absolutely need to get done by a specific time, like a morning doctor’s appointment.
+In the summer, allow the morning to be slow and relaxing rather than try to rush… unless you have something you absolutely need to get done by a specific time, like a morning doctor’s appointment.

 Stick to your school time morning routine

-Just like in the school year, your child still needs to complete the usual morning hygiene routine, like brush teach, get dressed, make their bed, etc.
+Just like the school year schedule, your child still needs to complete the usual morning hygiene routine, like brush teeth, get dressed, make their bed, etc.

-As much as we want to allow our kids to just be lazy in the morning, we need to keep these healthy habits going through the summer.
+As much as we want to allow our kids to just be lazy in the morning, we need to keep these healthy habits going as part of your daily summer schedule.

-During the hot summer, the most important thing you can do with your kids in the mornings is to go outside and play for a while each day.
+During the hot summer months, the most important thing you can do with your kids in the mornings is to go outside and play for a while each day.

 Morning play time allows your child to get time outside before it gets too hot to really enjoy the time they are out.